 Example 4-1 shows the operation of the two stage pipeline for the instruction sequence shown.
-At time Tcy0, the first instruction is fetched from program memory.
-During Tcy1, the first instruction executes while the second instruction is fetched.
-During Tcy2, the second instruction executes while the third instruction is fetched.
-During Tcy3, the fourth instruction is fetched while the third instruction (CALL SUB_1) is executed.
+At time TcY0, the first instruction is fetched from program memory.
+During TcY1, the first instruction executes while the second instruction is fetched.
+During TcY2, the second instruction executes while the third instruction is fetched.
+During TcY3, the fourth instruction is fetched while the third instruction (CALL SUB_1) is executed.
 When the third instruction completes execution, the CPU forces the address of instruction four onto the Stack and then changes the Program Counter (PC) to the address of SUB_1.
-This means that the instruction that was fetched during Tcy3 needs to be "flushed" from the pipeline.
-During Tcy4, instruction four is flushed (executed as a NOP) and the instruction at address SUB_1 is fetched.
-Finally during Tcy5, instruction five is executed and the instruction at address SUB_1 + 1 is fetched.
+This means that the instruction that was fetched during TcY3 needs to be "flushed" from the pipeline.
+During TcY4, instruction four is flushed (executed as a NOP) and the instruction at address SUB_1 + 1 is fetched.